s603122001/Music-Style-Transfer/README.md

 Wei-Tsung Lu and Li Su, “Transferring the Style of Homophonic Music Using Recurrent Neural Networks and Autoregressive Model,” International Society of Music Information Retrieval Conference (ISMIR), September 2018.

-Listening samples is available [here].
+Listening samples are available [here].

 ### Dependencies